tomchor/pymicra/README.md

   - Interpolate and detrend data in the most common ways (block averages, moving averages and polynominal detrending).
   - Calculate fluxes and characteristic scales

+## Notation to be implemented soon
+The next lines describe some general quantities, followed by the name that should be used inside straight brackets, followed by the units that compose it.
+The names provided are the default names and will be subjected to change by the user.
+ - concentration [conc] - (mass of substance)/(mass of air)
+ - density [rho] - (mass of substance)/(volume of air)
+ - molar density [mrho] - (molar mass of substance)/(volume of air)
+ - mixing ratio [r] - (mass of substance)/(mass of dry air)

+We take humidity as the only exception to the rule above, following instead for the concentration of h2o:
+ - specific humidty [q] - (mass of h2o)/(mass of air)

+We also assume that the reynolds decomposition of any variable "a" takes the form

+    a = a_mean + a_fluctuation

+where the suffixes "\_mean" and "\_fluctuation", as well as other suffixes, are writen within the variables' names as
+ - mean [\_mean] - indicates that the mean was taken on the variable whose name precedes this
+ - fluctuation ['] - indicates that this is the fluctuation of the variable: a' = a - a\_mean
+ - star/asterisc [\_star] - indicates a turbulence scale of the variable: a\_star = mean(u'\*a')

+The standard notation for commo variables is
+ - thermodynamic temperature: [theta]
+ - virtual temperature: [theta\_v]
+ - pressure: [p]

+Some examples of names of variables following the standard notation are (description - [variable name in pymicra]):
+ - u fluctuations: [u']
+ - turbulence scale for virtual temperature: [theta\_v\_star]
+ - fluctuations of water density on air: [rho\_h2o']
+ - mean mixing ratio for carbon dioxide: [r\_co2\_mean]